DCC-EX/mkdocs-test/docs/reference/06-advanced-config-h.md

 By default VDPY and DIAGs are disabled on a Uno/Nano to reduce PROGMEM and RAM requirements.

-They can be re-enebled if you have space by the commands.
+They can be re-enabled if you have space by the commands below.
 It is also possible to save RAM using the MAX_LOCOS setting less than the default 8.

 ```cpp